RealFoxerity/Teacher-Tool/README.md

 debugmsg.dat -> enables return to normal behavior, in case you dont want the pretty variant (OPTIONAL)[DEBUG]
 ## >=7.0

-customcopy.dat -> will force TT to use a custom .bat script instead of default copy command(put .bat script into file), if launch fails, reverts to default (see add. modules > 7.0) (OPTIONAL)
+customcopy.dat -> will force TT to use a custom .bat script instead of default copy command(put .bat script into file), if launch fails, reverts to default (see add. modules - CCS) (OPTIONAL)

 elseabortcopy.dat -> instead of default fallback for the above, if fails, skips default copy script (OPTIONAL)